Specialist College for Communication and Interaction

 The sky is the limit for our pupils in terms of what they can achieve and the school does all that it can to enable everyone to reach their full potential.

 The Forest School recognises and is committed to fulfilling its statutory duties, roles and responsibilities under Section 175 Education Act (2002), the Children Act (1989) and Section 42-46 of the Care Act (2014) in ensuring each and every child is protected and safeguarded against potential harm and abuse.
-The designated safeguarding lead is the Headteacher, Michelle Farr and the deputy designated safeguarding lead is the Assistant Headteacher Lisa Frankland.
+The designated safeguarding lead is the Interim Co-Headteacher Lisa Frankland.
+The deputy designated safeguarding lead is the Interim Co-Headteacher Paul James.

 Safeguarding children is everyone's responsibility.